Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: The form factors and the differential distributions

-We notice that making use of the contribution of the continuum of light pseudoscalar mesons to $\Gamma_V(q^2)$, we effectively take into account the contribution of this hadron continuum in the spectral densities of the form factors $F_{1A,2A,V}(q'^2,q^2)$ \cite{nachtmann}.
-In the end, one finds that the nonresonance $q^2$-region, $q^2\ge $1.0 GeV$^2$ gives a small contribution to the decay width of the $B\to lll'\nu'$ decay.
+Notice that $\Gamma_V(q^2)$ takes into account the contribution of continuum of light pseudoscalar mesons; in this way we effectively take into account the contribution of hadron continuum to the spectral densities of the form factors $F_{1A,2A,V}(q'^2,q^2)$ \cite{nachtmann}.
+In the end, one finds that the nonresonance $q^2$-region, $q^2\ge 1.0$ GeV$^2$ gives a small contribution to the decay width of the $B\to lll'\nu'$ decay.
 This agrees with the expectations of the analysis of \cite{beneke2}.

-$\bullet$ The contributions of the light vector mesons are expressed via the form factors $A_1^{B\to V}(q'^2)$, $A_2^{B\to V}(q'^2)$, and $V^{B\to V}(q'^2)$ describing the weak decay $B\to V$.
+$\bullet$ The contribution of the light vector mesons $V=\rho^0,\omega$ to the form factors $F_{1A,2A,V}(q'^2,q^2)$ is {\it unambiguous} (cf. \cite{beneke2}) and are expressed via the form factors $A_1^{B\to V}(q'^2)$, $A_2^{B\to V}(q'^2)$, and $V^{B\to V}(q'^2)$ describing the weak decay $B\to V$.
 In spite of many efforts to calculate these form factors in a broad kinematical decay region $0 < q'^2 < M_B^2$, our knowledge of these quantities is not very accurate.
-Table \ref{table:weak_form_factors} presents some selected results for the relevant form factors: although the central values of the form factors at $q'^2=0$ from different approaches are in reasonable agreement with each other, the uncertainties vary from an ``educated guess'' of 10\% for \cite{ms2000} to almost 50\% in \cite{gubernari2019}.
+Table \ref{table:weak_form_factors} presents some selected results for the Relevant form factors: although the central values of the form factors at $q'^2=0$ from different approaches are in reasonable agreement with each other, the uncertainties vary from an ``educated guess'' of 10\% for \cite{ms2000} to almost 50\% in \cite{gubernari2019}.
 The uncertainties in these form factors, along with the uncertainty in the parameter $\lambda_B$, is the second main source of the uncertainty in the theoretical predictions for $B\to l^+l^-l'\nu'$ decays.
+Appendix \ref{AppendixB} summarizes the necessary parametrizations of the form factors used in our numerical estimates.